A general randomized test for Alpha: The test

 \subsection{From theory to practice: guidelines and recommendations}

-The procedure proposed in Section \ref{tests} depends on some nuisance parameters (chiefly, on how many moments $\nu $ the data admit), and on some tuning quantities (chiefly, the number of replications $B$ and the function $ f\left( B\right) $ in the de-randomized approach).
-In this section, we offer a set of guidelines/suggestions which could inform the practical application of these procedures.
+The procedure proposed in Section \ref{tests} depends on the nuisance parameter $\nu$ and on the tuning quantities $B$ and $f\left( B\right) $, i.e.\ the number of trials and the threshold in the derandomized approach.
+We offer a set of guidelines/suggestions which could inform the practical application of these procedures.\\

-We begin by discussing the choice of $\nu $.
-There are at least two ways in which $\nu $ can be estimated:
+There are at least two ways in which $\nu $ in (\ref{psi_iT}) can be determined:

-\begin{enumerate} \item A \textit{direct} approach, based on using a tail index estimator.
-This approach, based on the plug-in principle offers an estimate of $\nu $ which, under standard assumptions, is consistent; however, the properties of tail index estimators may be rather poor in finite samples ( \citealp{embrechts}).
+\begin{enumerate} \item A \textit{direct} approach, based on using a tail index estimator for the largest moment $\nu$ admitted by the data.
+This approach would offer a consistent estimator, but its properties may be rather poor in finite samples ( \citealp{embrechts}).

-\item An \textit{indirect} approach, based upon noting that -- in order to construct $\psi _{i,NT}$ -- a lower bound (as opposed to an exact value) for $\nu $ would suffice.
+\item An \textit{indirect} approach, based upon noting that a lower bound (as opposed to an exact value) for $\nu $ would suffice.
 In order to find such a bound, e.g. the tests by \citet{trapani16} and \citet{degiannakis2023superkurtosis} could be employed to test for the null hypothesis $\mathbb{H}_{0}:\mathbb{E}\left\vert y_{i,t}\right\vert ^{\nu _{0}}=\infty $.
-Upon rejecting the null, it follows that $\nu \geq \nu _{0}$, and therefore $\nu _{0}$ can be used in (\ref {psi_iT}).\footnote{ In principle, even a test for a specific distribution (such as a test for Gaussianity) could be employed in this approach.} \end{enumerate}

-In addition --- as we do in our empirical illustration --- one can set $\nu =4$, i.e. the lowest possible value allowed by our asymptotic theory, which we would recommend when the sample size $T$ does not afford reliable inference.
+Upon rejecting, it follows that $\nu \geq \nu _{0}$, and therefore $\nu _{0}$ can be used in (\ref {psi_iT}). \end{enumerate} In addition --- as we do in our empirical illustration --- one can use $\nu_0 =4$ when constructing $\psi_{i,NT}$, i.e. the smallest finite moment prescribed by our theory, which we would recommend when the sample size $T$ does not afford reliable inference.

-Turning to the specifics of the de-randomization, we note that:
+Turning to the specifics of the derandomization, we note that:

-\begin{enumerate} \item The choice of $B$ is constrained by the condition $B=O\left( \log ^{2}N\right) $.
-In practice, the function $Q_{N,T,B}\left( \tau \right) $ is computed by averaging an \textit{i.i.d.} sequence of uniformly distributed random variables, and therefore it can be expected that asymptotics approximations will be quite accurate even for (relatively) small $B$.
-In our simulations, we employ $B=\mathrm{\log }^{2}N$, which we recommend as a guideline.